 Did you suffer a serious injury at work?
 Were you recently diagnosed with a medical condition caused by your work environment?
 If your job has caused your health to decline, you may have the right to workers’ compensation benefits.

 However, accessing these benefits may be more challenging than you previously thought.
-With help from an experienced Augusta workers’ compensation lawyer at Barrios Virgüez by your side, you can heal from your injuries.
+With help from an experienced Augusta personal injury lawyer at Barrios Virgüez by your side, you can heal from your injuries.
 At the same time, we will work tirelessly to help you secure the benefits you deserve.

 Contact our office for a free consultation today and learn more about what to expect from Augusta’s workers’ compensation claims process.
 Talk to an Augusta workers’ compensation lawyer from Barrios Virguez today about your work injury or illness.